zimzee19/OpenPlayMatchMaker-app/README.md

 Functionality:

 Ability to add and remove players from the player list and automatically updating the queue.
 Ability to input match result and submit result.
 "Next In Line" queue list.
 Ability to see match history.
 Ability to see invdividual player's match W-L tally at session end.
 Ability to update players in match
 Ability to rearrange queue
 Ability to edit erroneous match result and re-pair accordingly

+  3 Modes available
 # ==========================================